Showing 1–12 of 39 results

 Shotguns are most commonly smoothbore firearms, meaning that their gun barrels have no rifling on the inner wall, but rifled barrels for shooting slugs (slug barrels) are also available.
 Buy SHOTGUN AMMO online

-Shotguns come in a wide variety of calibers and gauges ranging from 5.5 mm (.22 inch) to up to 5 cm (2.0 in), though the 12-gauge (18.53 mm or 0.729 in) and 20-gauge (15.63 mm or 0.615 in) bores are by far the most common.
+Shotguns come in a wide variety of calibers and gauges, ranging from 5.5 mm (.22 inch) to up to 5 cm (2.0 in).
+The 12-gauge (18.53 mm or 0.729 in) and 20-gauge (15.63 mm or 0.615 in) bores are by far the most common.

 SHOTGUN AMMO